chakra-ui/panda/.changeset/quick-rabbits-sin.md

 ---
-'@pandacss/types': patch
+'@pandacss/types': minor
-'@pandacss/core': patch
+'@pandacss/core': minor
-'@pandacss/dev': patch
+'@pandacss/dev': minor
 ---

 - Add a `config.polyfill` option that will polyfill the CSS @layer at-rules using a